How much does a sphynx cost?

 I will not release a kitten until it has been inoculated against the following: Panleukopenia, Feline Rhinotracheitis, and Calicivirus.

-Minimum $500 non‐refundable deposit required to hold kitten of your choice
+Minimum $500 non‐refundable deposit required to hold the kitten of your choice

 Kittens must be paid for in full by 12 weeks of age